analogdevicesinc/ToF/cmake/readme.md

 #### Using the CMake build system
 In order to build the SDK with cmake, we first need to have all the dependencies installed: glog, protobuf, libwebsockets ( [Check instructions for your system](../doc) ).

+Next step is to initialize and update submodules `git submodule update --init`.

 After creating a build folder and moving into it `mkdir -p build && cd build`, we can run cmake.

 `cmake -D<option> <path_to_ToF>`